mjl-/mox/README.md

 Before upgrading, make a backup of the data directory with `mox backup
 <destdir>`.
 This writes consistent snapshots of the database files, and
-duplicates message files from the queue and accounts.
+duplicates message files from the outgoing queue and accounts.
 Using the new mox binary, run `mox verifydata <backupdir>` (do NOT use the "live" data directory!) for a dry run.
 If this fails, an upgrade will probably fail too.
 Important: verifydata with the new mox binary can modify the database files (due to automatic schema upgrades).
 So make a fresh backup again before the actual upgrade.
 See the help output of the "backup" and "verifydata" commands for more details.

-During backup, message files are hardlinked if possible.
-Using a destination directory like `data/tmp/backup` increases the odds hardlinking succeeds: the default systemd service file specifically mounts the data directory, causing attempts to outside it to fail with an error about cross-device linking.
+During backup, message files are hardlinked if possible, and copied otherwise.
+Using a destination directory like `data/tmp/backup` increases the odds hardlinking succeeds: the default mox systemd service file mounts the data directory separately, so hardlinks to outside the data directory are cross-device and will fail.

 If an upgrade fails and you have to restore (parts) of the data directory, you should run `mox verifydata <datadir>` (with the original binary) on the